-At both the Global ZDay event in Brisbane, Australia and the New Zealand ZDay event in Auckland I gave this presentation about the Price of Zero transition to a Natural Law Resource Based Economy.
+At both the Global ZDay event in Brisbane, Australia the New Zealand ZDay event in Auckland in 2017 and at the Global Zday event in Frankfurt, Germany in 2018 I gave this presentation about the Price of Zero transition to a Natural Law Resource Based Economy.

 It’s obvious that this shit’s got to go.

 Thankfully there’s a variety of alternative economic systems we can choose from:

 True Cost Economics – which values human well-being and the environment.

 Steady State Economics – Which helps us live within the carrying capacity of the Earth.